State highway: New Zealand

 New Zealand state highways are national highways – the word "state" in this sense means "government" or "public" (as in state housing and state schools), not a division of a country.

 New Zealand's state highway system is a nationwide network of roads covering the North Island and the South Island.
 As of 2006, just under 100 roads have a "State Highway" designation.
 The NZ Transport Agency administers them.
 The speed limit for most state highways is 100 km/h, with reductions when one passes through a densely populated area.

-The highways in New Zealand are all state highways, and the network consists of SH 1 running the length of both main islands, SH 2–5 and 10–58 in the North Island, and SH 6–8 and 60–99 in the South Island.
+The highways in New Zealand are all state highways, and the network consists of SH 1 running the length of both main islands, SH 2–5 and 10–59 in the North Island, and SH 6–8 and 60–99 in the South Island.
 National and provincial highways are numbered approximately north to south.
 State Highway 1 runs the length of both islands.

 South Korea

-Local highways (Korean: 지방도; Hanja: 地方道; RR: Jibangdo; MR: Chipangdo) are the next important roads under the National highways.
+In South Korea, local highways (Korean: 지방도; Hanja: 地方道; RR: Jibangdo; MR: Chipangdo) are the next important roads under the national highways.
 The number has two, three, or four digits.
-Highways with two-digit numbers routes are called State-funded local highways.
+Highways with two-digit numbers are called state-funded local highways.

+Turkey

+In Turkey, state roads (devlet yolu) are primary roads, mostly under the responsibility of General Directorate of Highways (KGM) except in metropolitan city centers where the responsibility lies with local government.
+The roads have a three-digit number designation, preceded by D.

+Provincial roads (İl yolu) are secondary roads, maintained by respective local governments with the support of the KGM.
+The roads have a four-digit numbering grouped as two pairs separated by a dash.
+The first pair represents the license number of that province.

 United States

-State highways are generally a mixture of primary and secondary roads, although some are freeways (for example, State Route 99 in California, which links many of the cities of the Central Valley, Route 128 in Massachusetts, or parts of Route 101 in New Hampshire).
+In the United States, state highways are generally a mixture of primary and secondary roads, although some are freeways (for example, State Route 99 in California, which links many of the cities of the Central Valley, Route 128 in Massachusetts, or parts of Route 101 in New Hampshire).
 Each state has its own system for numbering and its own marker.
-The default marker is a white circle containing a black sans serif number (often inscribed in a black square or slightly rounded square), according to the Manual on Uniform Traffic Control Devices (MUTCD).
+The default marker is a white circle containing a black sans-serif number (often inscribed in a black square or slightly rounded square), according to the Manual on Uniform Traffic Control Devices (MUTCD).
 However each state is free to choose a different marker, and most states have.
 States may choose a design theme relevant to its state (such as an outline of the state itself) to distinguish state route markers from interstate, county, or municipal route markers.
+The longest state highway in the U.S. is Montana Highway 200.